What "as a service" actually changes

 When CMO-as-a-Service is the right buy

-The engagement shape is well-matched to companies that:
+The engagement shape fits companies that:

 - Have a real product and real budget but are running marketing strategy off the founder's instincts and an agency relationship.